 Day 3: Surat Thani to Khao Sok

 Wake up as the train rolls into Surat Thani and then board a local bus to beautiful Khao Sok, a nature reserve in the south of Thailand made up of dense jungle, huge limestone karst formations, and pretty lakes and rivers that mirror the surrounding scenery.
-Explore the area along one of the numerous hiking trails, or simply soak up the atmosphere as you chill out in a hammock by the riverside and watch the resident monkeys play and bathe in the water.
+Explore the area along one of the numerous hiking trails, or simply soak up the atmosphere as you chill out in a hammock by the riverside.

 Day 4-5: Island Paradise

 Paradise is just a ferry ride away!
-Kick back with two days on the party island of Koh Samui, settled just off Thailand’s east coast.
+Kick back with two days on the party island of Koh Samui, located just off Thailand’s east coast.
 Relax on the beach with your fellow travellers, and take advantage of the free time to recuperate ahead of some of Thailand’s best nightlife.
 On day five, go island hopping in Ang Thong Marine Park – an almost uninhabited collection of 42 islands, established as a Thai National Park in 1980.
 2 breakfasts and 1 lunch will be provided.

 Day 6: Journey South